ben-manes/gradle-versions-plugin/README.md

 ```

 A configuration the build declares against directly, such as a tool
 configuration of its own, is named the same way.
-Use
+The [configuration
-[`filterConfigurations`](#configuration-filter) to leave a configuration out of
+filter](#configuration-filter) leaves a configuration out of the report, though
-the report entirely.
+the name an entry shows is not always one to reject.

 Gradle updates are checked for on the `current`, `release-candidate` and
 `nightly` release channels.
 The plain-text report displays Gradle updates as a